You Know the Deal. They Know the Deal.

 More and more, car dealers are adopting a one price format disclosed early in the process, (usually on the window sticker) with no haggling or surprises when it comes time to sign and buy.

-Car dealers do it because it makes their life a lot easier - and they sell more cars and make more money.
+Car dealers do it because it makes their life a lot easier.
+They sell more cars and make more money.

 If you’ve read any of my articles or spoken to me about franchise sales, you know I am a huge fan of disclosing the Franchise Disclosure Document (FDD) to any bonafide prospect early in the process.

 Why?
-Because it makes your life a lot easier - and you will sell more franchises and make more money.
+Because it makes my life a lot easier.
+I sell more franchises and make more money.